J2-2/MarbleCurves/README.md

 </tr></table>

 __Length Step Size:__
 This controls the length the faces that the curve will be subdivided into.
-The smaller the size the length smoother the geometry will be but the curve will take up more memory and take longer to make.
+The smaller the size of the length step the smoother the geometry will be but the curve will take up more memory and take longer to make.
 Using larger face sizes can create a jagged edge on the curve.

 <table><tr>
   <td> <img src="https://github.com/J2-2/MarbleCurves/blob/main/UserManualResources/step_t0.5.png?raw=true" alt="Length Step 0.5" style="width: 350px;"/> </td>